 This comparison demonstrates how FAKTS can effectively reconcile the analogue and facies-model approaches to subsurface characterization and core interpretation.
-FAKTS can be used to highlight the uniqueness of depositional systems, since each one is stored individually in the database, and information can therefore be retrieved for comparison from individual analogues or units, thereby providing a more flexible benchmark for reference than traditional vertical-section facies models.
+FAKTS can be used to highlight the

 Above.
 FAKTS output on the proportion of different classes of channel architectural elements documented in modern rivers.